aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-types/image/_index.md

 }
 ```

-## **Inserting/adding SVG into a presentation**
+## **Inserting/Adding SVG into Presentations**
-Any image can be inserted/added into the presentation using the [AddPictureFrame](https://apireference.aspose.com/slides/net/aspose.slides/ishapecollection/methods/addpictureframe) method belonging to the [IShapeCollection](https://apireference.aspose.com/slides/net/aspose.slides/ishapecollection) interface.
+You can add or insert any image into a presentation by using the [AddPictureFrame](https://apireference.aspose.com/slides/net/aspose.slides/ishapecollection/methods/addpictureframe) method that belongs to the [IShapeCollection](https://apireference.aspose.com/slides/net/aspose.slides/ishapecollection) interface.

 To create an image object based on SVG image, you can do it this way:

 1. Create SvgImage object to insert it to ImageShapeCollection
 2. Create PPImage object from ISvgImage
 3. Create PictureFrame object using IPPImage interface

-The above steps are implemented in the example given below.
+This sample code shows you how to implement the steps above to add an SVG image into a presentation:
 ``` csharp
 // The path to the documents directory string dataDir = @"D:\Documents\";